There are times when I feel like nothing is happening.

 Just because I feel like nothing is happening doesn’t make it so.

 Life is constantly changing.
-There is always something going on.
+There is always something bubbling beneath the seemingly still surface.

 I used to resist these times